FiratAgis/distributed_computing/docs/SharedExclusion/results.rst

 Implementation and Methodology
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Both Peterson's :ref:`Algorithm <PetersonsAlgorithm>` [Peterson1981]_ and Bakery :ref:`Algorithm <BakeryAlgorithm>` [Lamport1974]_ use central registers for the decision of which process is supposed to move forwards (turn and waiting for Peterson's Algorithm, entring and ticket for Bakery Algorithm, see Section XX for more details).
-Because of the following reasons, I gave the management responsibility of these registers to a single centralized entity instead of giving several entities shared access to them:
+Because of accessing or modifying data across a topology in a distributed system might have significant latency problems, and due to my lack of experience with distributed systems, I gave the management responsibility of these registers to a single centralized entity instead of giving several entities shared access to them, resembling their implementations for single processor systems.
+While this eleminates their main improvements to the field and reduce their failure proofness, it improves the messaging complexity of the Bakery Algorithm from O(n) to O(1).

-1. Accessing or modifying data across a topology in a distributed system might have significant latency problems.

-2. These algorithms are already trying to resolve the problem of managing a shared memory; because of this, their implementation should not produce the same problem recursively.

 This decision created a need for another decision to be made: what should be the nature of this central entity?
 Specifically, should it be a separate kind of entity or one of the entities that have access to the shared memory?
 To minimize the number of entities in the topology, I decided that it should be one of the processes that also wish to enter the critical section.
 However, this also creates several system limitations.